Skip to main content

 1. Basic lexical questions (geographical space, territory, environment, landscape .... )

-4. The statistical sources: categories, indicators, indices
+3. Statistical sources: categories, indicators, indices

-5. From the parish registers established by the Council of Trent to the other statistical sources developed in Europe during the modern age: examples of research based on this source
+4. From the parish registers established by the Council of Trent to the other statistical sources developed in Europe during the modern age: examples of research based on this source

-6. Population Censuses from the Unification of Italy to the Present
+5. Population Censuses from the Unification of Italy to the Present

-12. Direct observation of the places of historical memory
+10. Direct observation of the places of historical memory

 The assessment of the degree of learning achieved by the student during the final examination is considered:

-• good or satisfactory, if the student shows correct but not always appropriate language, revealing a lack of understanding of the topics covered;
+• good or satisfactory, if the student shows correct but not always appropriate language, revealing a lack of in-depth understanding of the topics covered;

-at the Genoa City Council Historical Archives
+at the Historical Archives of the Genoa City Council

 1 CFU